 Included at the end of each chapter are a series of written testimonies from men who have been through the material and have been transformed by it.
 The book also comes with a “Coaching Guide” DVD, which features the same young men talking to one another about how each chapter challenged them to think and live differently.
 The videos and written testimonies show real young men talking about the real-life tensions and questions many of us ask when it comes to lust.

 The author, Lowell Seashore, has a no-nonsense style of writing.
 The chapters of Dangerous Men are short, easy to digest, and immensely practical.

 His title says a lot about the nature and content of the book.
-First, Dangerous Men is clear that it is presenting only the “beginning the process” of fighting lust.
-The material is not presented as a step-by-step program but a “process,” something written to help men in the ongoing battle for purity.
+First, Dangerous Men is clear that it is presenting only the “beginning of the process” of fighting lust.
+The material is not presented as a step-by-step program but a “process”—something written to help men in the ongoing battle for purity.

 And what is the offensive strategy?
 James 4:7 states, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 These two commands—resist the devil and submit to God—form the basis for the offensive strategy in the book.

-Because we all have negative and untrue thought patterns burned into our minds, we still give into Satan’s lies about God, about ourselves, about sex, about pleasure, and everything else.
+Because we all have negative and untrue thought patterns burned into our minds, we still give into Satan’s lies about God, ourselves, sex, pleasure, and everything else.
 Confessing our sins, confessing the lies we have believed, and turning to God to heal us, will open us up to God’s transforming power.
-This, according to Dangerous Men, is what it takes to win the battle of the mind and thus begin the process of lust free living.
+This, according to Dangerous Men, is what it takes to win the battle of the mind and thus begin the process of lust-free living.